 The selection of energy carriers is based on the list of energy carriers in Annex VI of the Greenhouse Gas Directive 2018/2066/EU.
 Energy carriers not being used as a final energy carrier (e.g. crude oil) are not included for this assessment, as the methodologies prepared for this report focus on both Article 3 and 7 EED.
 The primary energy factor is determined by comparing the amount of primary energy needed to provide the relevant amount of final energy.
 The complete EU-27 Energy Balance of the Eurostat database (Eurostat, 2021) was used as data basis for the calculation.
+However, it should be noted that this approach of calculating the final to primary energy conversion factors is considered a rough estimate; whenever possible, national conversion factors should be used instead.

-Table 1: Primary energy factors (fPE) per energy carrie
+Table 1: Primary energy factors (fPE) per energy carrier